-- 1. offer pathways of study that contribute to meeting the range of professional and vocational criteria for the public ministries for which students are being prepared; - 2. satisfy the aspirations of those students who undertake their studies to enhance, broaden and deepen their discipleship and ministry in other contexts; and - 3. provide a firm basis from which to pursue further study in theology, ministry and mission at degree level.
+- 1. offer pathways of study that allow exploration of areas within the range of professional and vocational criteria for the public ministries which the students are considering; - 2. satisfy the aspirations of those students who undertake their studies to enhance, broaden and deepen their discipleship and ministry in other contexts; and - 3. provide a firm basis from which to pursue further study in theology, ministry and mission at undergraduate level.

 From a personal perspective, the aim of this programme is to develop dispositions that are congruent with, and necessary for, Christian ministry and mission in the church and the world.
-The aims of the programme are that learners completing the programme will have become:
+The aims of the programme are that it will equip learners towards being:

-- 1. open to the questions, insights and ongoing formation generated by attentive study of Scripture, and be willing to go on being transformed by them; - 2. aware of the skills and disposition needed to go on reading themselves, the church and the world in the light of Christian doctrine, and to explore Christian doctrine more deeply in the light of experience and practice; - deeply aware that they are heirs to a long and complex history, aware of their place in that history alongside many others, and attuned to the work of the Holy Spirit in the church and the world through history and in the present; - 4. passionate and prayerful advocates for the mission of God; - 5. clearer about their vocation in the church and the world and therefore more determined to pursue personal and corporate lifelong learning as disciples of Christ; - 6. open to the insights and challenges that emerge from serious engagement and cooperation with others, in and beyond the church.
+- 1. open to the questions, insights and ongoing formation generated by attentive study of Scripture, and be willing to go on being transformed by them; - 2. aware of the skills and disposition needed to go on reading themselves, the church and the world in the light of Christian doctrine, and to explore Christian doctrine more deeply in the light of experience and practice; - deeply aware that they are heirs to a long and complex history, aware of their place in that history alongside many others, and attuned to the work of the Holy Spirit in the church and the world through history and in the present; - 4. passionate and prayerful advocates for the mission of God; - 5. clearer about their vocation in the church and the world and therefore more determined to pursue personal and corporate life long learning as disciples of Christ; - 6. open to the insights and challenges that emerge from serious engagement and cooperation with others, in and beyond the church.